abdobody2040/medilablis2/replit.md

 This is a comprehensive Laboratory Information System (LIS) built as a full-stack web application designed for modern medical laboratories.
 The system provides complete workflow management from patient registration through sample processing, test result management, quality control, and financial reporting.
 It features a React-based frontend with a Node.js/Express backend, utilizing PostgreSQL for data persistence and real-time WebSocket communications for live updates.

+**Performance Optimized for Unlimited Records**: The system has been comprehensively optimized to handle unlimited numbers of patients, samples, and test results through advanced pagination, database indexing, virtual scrolling, and efficient query optimization techniques.

 ## User Preferences

 Preferred communication style: Simple, everyday language.